When Your Buyer Requests Home Inspection Repairs

 There are no mandatory fixes after a home inspection.

-You and the homebuyer have already agreed to a purchase price and while the contract has a home inspection contingency in their contract, it does not mean that a home seller has to perform any requested repairs after the inspection.
+You and the homebuyer have already agreed on a purchase price, and while the contract includes a home-inspection contingency, it does not require the home seller to perform any requested repairs after the inspection.

-A home inspector may call items out of code with the local building department.
+A home inspector may identify code violations with the local building department.
 That still does not mean you are required to fix it.

 A new home can “be out of code” shortly after being built.
 Building codes change regularly.
-But, you are not obligated to bring your home entirely up to code because the buyers are demanding its a mandatory repair after the inspection by law.
+But you are not obligated to bring your home entirely up to code, because buyers are required by law to make it a mandatory repair after the inspection.
 FALSE!!

-Most inspection contingencies give the right for a buyer to terminate a contract with no further recourse if they find defects in a home that are unsatisfactory.
-But in no way is a seller obligated to make any mandatory fixes after a home inspection.
+Most inspection contingencies give a buyer the right to terminate the contract without further recourse if they find unsatisfactory defects in the home.
+However, a seller is not obligated to make any mandatory repairs after a home inspection.

 In reality, many buyers may use this clause to negotiate a new price or to have the seller make fixes.
-And, in rare cases, a buyer may completely pull out of the deal if there are serious issues in the home that they were not expecting.
+In rare cases, a buyer may withdraw from the deal if there are serious issues with the home that they did not expect.

 How to Negotiate After A Buyer Requests Home Inspection Repairs